 Well, looks like we have another question from Judo Romo for the highly technical contingent roles.
 How do we validate foundational competence in such a short period of time?
 We find video and CV to claim competence where the candidate really only has awareness of the technology.

 Right.
 And that is where the two leg lighter that comes in the picture sort of where we can want with their hiring manager actually figure it out.
 What is the calibration, the talent did the need.
-And that bar was set by the hiring manager was to the case is not valid by the recuriter.
-Anyway, how can we take that input and transform into very much real world tasks, which if the candidate performs, it shows their competitor, their capability on the kinds of technology that they're going to do.
+And that bar was set by the hiring manager was in the case is not valid by the recruiter.
+Anyway, how can we take that input and transform into very much real world tasks, which, if the candidate performs, it shows their competitor, their capability on the kinds of technology that they're going to do.